micaherne/php-qti-support/README.md

 php-qti-support
 ===============

-Demo and support for php-qti
+This project provides a demo and support for the PHP QTI 2.1 library I am currently developing.